 disable multiqueue on the Virtual Machine

-add more polling and processing cores on the vRouter (increase to 8 cores instead of only 4)
+add more polling and processing cores on the vRouter (increase to 8 cores instead of only 4).
+In latest libvirt can be increased to 16.

-decrease the number of queues configured by Nova on the virtual machine
+decrease the number of queues configured by Nova on the Virtual Machine

-Unfortunately, no mechanism is provided by Nova to specify a specific value for the number of queues to be enabled on virtual machine network interface.
+Unfortunately, no mechanism is provided by Nova to specify a specific value for the number of queues to be enabled on Virtual Machine network interface.
 Only the described algorithm is proposed.

-In order to decrease the number of queues on the virtual machine network interfaces we have to run ethtool command inside this Virtual Machine.
+In order to decrease the number of queues on the Virtual Machine network interfaces we have to run ethtool command inside this Virtual Machine.
 For instance, below we are configuring 4 logical queues on eth0 vNIC :

 $ sudo ethtool -L eth0 combined 4